 - Has an understanding of the cause and remedy of their Musician's Dystonia.

 - Has an understanding of their retraining process.

 - Is not currently in another retraining program.

 - Is not trying to combine various methodologies.

 - Is able to question all “methodology” including that of MWNA.

 - Takes personal responsibility for their retraining.

 - Takes personal responsibility for their general wellness (physical, mental and intellectual).

-- Has the time, energy and mental stamina to retrain (@ 1-2 hours per day)
+- Has the time, energy and patience to retrain (@ 2 hours per day)